apptools-lab/AppWorks/extensions/iceworks-material-helper/README.md

 1. Use materials in JSX files (such as View).
 2. Enter part of props in the material tag, it will arouse automatic completion.

-## Auto fill React/Rax Code Snippet
+## Auto fill React/Rax Code to File

 After created a folder or file, automatically create the index.j[t]sx file and complete the code snippet.